hehao98/LibraryMigration/README.md

 ### Using the VirtualBox VM Image

 The easiest way to replicate results in our paper is to use the VirtualBox VM Image.
-First, download the VM Image from [this Google Drive link]{TODO: Add Link} (we know it is non-persistent, so if it becomes unavailable, please use the other two ways for replication).
+First, download the VM Image from [this One Drive link](https://dreamok-my.sharepoint.com/:f:/g/personal/hehao_wowvv_com/EquUX-BJCjhOllxiNxA0ptkBDHTbDufze25oTK5SJOvlXg?e=bDJdUd) (we know it is non-persistent, so if it becomes unavailable, please use the other two ways for replication).
 After the download is finished, register and open this VM image.
 You should see a folder named `LibraryMigration` in the Desktop.
 Open this folder in Terminal and run `conda activate LibraryMigration && jupyter lab`.
 You should see a Jupyter Lab window automatically pop up, which you can use for replication.

 ### Using the Docker Image